 For the local elections you may have more than one Councillor representing your area and so you may be able to vote for more than one person.
+The instructions or the polling station staff will tell you this.
 You then put your ballot paper into the ballot box.